 Machine learning opportunities

-Fusion believes financial services firms can gain more insight and capitalize on the benefits of machine learning by applying their marketing dollars towards customers who are more likely to fit within their desired financial portfolio.
+Financial services firms can gain more insight and capitalize on the benefits of machine learning by applying their marketing dollars towards customers who are more likely to fit within their desired financial portfolio.

 Lifetime customer value for customer with limited credit data

 Currently, credit score is determined based on traditional data methods.
-Traditional data typically means data from a credit bureau, a credit application or a lender’s own files on an existing customer.
+Traditional data typically means data from a credit bureau, a credit application, or a lender’s own files on an existing customer.

 One in 10 American consumers has no credit history, according to a 2015 study by the Consumer Financial Protection Bureau (Data Point: Credit Invisibles).
 The research found that about 26 million American adults have no history with national credit reporting agencies, such as Equifax, Experian and TransUnion.